-While many of the traditional resources found in libraries, archives, museums, and other cultural heritage institutions--books, photographs, objects--can survive for years with no intervention, digital content is much more fragile.
+While many of the traditional resources found in libraries, archives, museums, and other cultural heritage organizations--books, photographs, objects--can survive for years with no intervention, digital content is much more fragile.
 Managing it requires ongoing care and preservation activities to ensure continued access far into the future.
 This online course introduces fundamental concepts for managing and preserving your digital content over time.

 The course will: